tom-draper/api-analytics/analytics/python/fastapi/README.md

 ### 3. View your analytics

-Your API will now log and store incoming request data on all valid routes.
+Your API will now log and store incoming request data on all routes.
 Your logged data can be viewed using two methods:

 1. Through visualizations and statistics on the dashboard
 2. Accessed directly via the data API